 Ohio State Clinical Mental Health Counseling Internship

-- This program begins on August 3, 2020, and includes three full time weeks of orientation training in August and a week of training in December, following the end of classes for Fall Semester.
+- This program begins on August 1, 2024, and includes three full time weeks of orientation training in August.
 Interns also participate in providing some clinical coverage over academic breaks.
 The overall emphasis of the experience will be advanced clinical training.

 - CCS is a department within the Office of Student Life, with a mission of providing counseling and mental health services to The Ohio State University campus.

 Tuition Waiver / Stipend